syhuang22/HTTP-Caching-Proxy/README.md

 Can produce	 a	 log	 (in	 /var/log/erss/proxy.log)	 which	 contains information	about	each	 request.

-To begin, run the belowe command in HTTP-Caching-Proxy directory<br>
+To begin, run the below command in HTTP-Caching-Proxy directory<br>
 `sudo docker-compose up`